MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 Next, you're going to create a branch for you to work on.
 This way, you're not working on the master branch.

-In the VSC integrated terminal, create a branch using the `git checkout` command:
+In the Visual Studio Code integrated terminal, create a branch using the `git checkout` command:

 ```
 git checkout -b <add-your-new-branch-name>